 1/2 tsp. ground pepper & salt

 Place in baking dish (can be close together) and bake at 350 for 35 min.
-You can turn them halfway for even browning.
+Turn them half-way for even browning.

 FOR THE SOUP